- All members of the Siena community are required to wear facial coverings for the nose and mouth at all times, except for the following:

 - The Marcelle Athletic Complex – which includes the fitness center and the Callanan Field House – is operating in compliance with current state and county health guidelines.

-- Students are not restricted to campus, but are strongly encouraged to limit their off campus activity as much as possible.
-They are expected to abide by CDC guidelines while off campus.
+- Students are not restricted to campus, but are strongly encouraged to limit their off campus activity as much as possible (essential trips only).
+They are expected to abide by CDC and New York State guidelines while off campus.

-- Hand sanitizing stations have been installed in every residence hall entry area for students to use.
+- Hand sanitizing stations will remain in every residence hall entry area for students to use.
 Soap dispensers are located in every communal bathroom in every residence hall and are checked daily by custodial staff.